Old Mellifont Abbey, Tullyallen, Co Louth

 Opening hours

 The last admission to the visitor centre is 45 minutes before closing.
-An average visit to the ruins and centre lasts about one hour.
+An average visit to the ruins and centre lasts about 1 hour.

 Admission fees